 These are important points in the market because that’s where most traders will place their stop loss.

-Because if price trades beyond it, it will invalidate their trading setup as they know they are wrong on their trade.
-But, the problem with placing your stop loss near these levels is, it gets triggered easily by smart money
+Because if the price trades beyond it, it will invalidate their trading setup as they know they are wrong on their trade.
+But, the problem with placing your stop loss near these levels is that it gets triggered easily by smart money.

-Smart Money paid to collect VOLUME (where Liquidity is found).
-He only targets places with higher Volumes are and he collects them.
+Smart Money is paid to collect VOLUME (where Liquidity is found).
+He only targets places with higher Volumes, and he collects them.

-They spikes in one direction or the other hitting the stop losses of either sellers or buyers
+The spikes in one direction or the other hit the stop losses of either sellers or buyers.

 Protection against greed

-From an objective standpoint you would think that when a reasonable profit has been developed in a position there would be a great deal of satisfaction in taking of that profit.
+From an objective standpoint, you would think that when a reasonable profit has been developed in a position, there would be great satisfaction in taking that profit.
 Unfortunately, it doesn’t always work that way.
-Let’s analysis the situation
+Let’s analyze the situation.

-- After market given a certain level of profit there is a tendency to want more (greed) instead of being satisfied.
+- After the market is given a certain profit level, there is a tendency to want more (greed) instead of being satisfied.

-- The desire to have more profit causes the situation to be analysed from that standpoint (greed) and not from the standpoint of things as they really are.
-At that point greed has taken control and the profit already gained is put in jeopardy
+- The desire to have more profit causes the situation to be analyzed from that standpoint (greed) and not from the standpoint of things as they really are.
+At that point, greed has taken control, and the profit already gained is jeopardized.

-Here’s an example for Risk Management in Trading:
+Here’s an example of Risk Management in Trading:

-You go long on a breakout and the trade goes in your favor immediately.
-Shortly, you have open profits of 3R and your trading strategy tells you to exit your trade (because the market has reached a key Resistance).
-But, you tell yourself: “This chart is looking so bullish, I should hold this trade longer for bigger profits”.
+You go long on a breakout, and the trade goes in your favor immediately.
+Shortly, you have open profits of 3R, and your trading strategy tells you to exit your trade (because the market has reached a key Resistance).
+But, you tell yourself: “This chart looks so bullish, I should hold this trade longer for bigger profits.”
 So, you hold onto the trade.
-Slowly, the market starts to reverse and wiped out a portion of your open profits.
-Now you’re feeling anxious but you tell yourself: “Never mind, I’ll exit the trade if the market goes up a little more”.
+The market slowly starts to reverse and wipe out some of your open profits.
+Now you’re anxious, but tell yourself: “Never mind, I’ll exit the trade if the market increases slightly.”
 Unfortunately, the market didn’t go higher and retrace all the way and hit your stop loss.

 How to overcome greed

-- Or once price is reached in the anticipated objective , tighten your stop loss(trailing stop order)
+- Or once the price is reached in the anticipated objective, tighten your stop loss(trailing stop order)

-- The only way to totally protect oneself from greed is to take steps against it at the time a position is one of the best ways to do this is to predetermine and preestablish a sell or cover order in the area of the anticipated objective.
-When the stock reaches that level the established.
-Position will be automatically eliminated and the profit protected.”
+- The only way to totally protect oneself from greed is to take steps against it at the time a position is; one of the best ways to do this is to predetermine and preestablish a sell or cover order in the area of the anticipated objective.
+When the stock reaches that level, the established.
+The position will be automatically eliminated and the profit protected.”
 Greed won’t even have a chance.

 TRAILING STOP ORDER

-We identify zones in which we’re happy to trade, and then work the best entry we can within that area.
-Stops should be placed in a location that invalidates the trade
+We identify zones we’re happy to trade and then work the best entry we can within that area.
+Stops should be placed in a location that invalidates the trade.

 Not every position is going to make it to its indicated objective.
-I mean not every position hit the target.
+I mean, not every position hit the target.
 In those cases where the ultimate objective is not met, how to protect the position?
-The stop order can be used very effectively for this type of protection providing.
-If it is used correctly throughout the life of the position.
+The stop order can be used very effectively for this type of protection if used correctly throughout the life of the position.

-That means re positioning it as the move progresses.
-The first objective in re positioning a stop is to get up to or down to the trade price as quickly as possible.
-One this is accomplished, the investor’s funds are protected against loss and he can breathe a little easier.
-This re positioning, or any to follow, cannot be done in a careless fashion.
-If it is, initial capital may be protected, but profits will likely be scarce.
+That means repositioning it as the move progresses.
+The first objective in re-positioning a stop is to get up to or down to the trade price as quickly as possible.
+Once this is accomplished, the investor’s funds are protected against loss, and he can breathe a little easier.
+This repositioning, or any to follow, cannot be done carelessly.
+Initial capital may be protected if it is, but profits will likely be scarce.

 The rest periods between the periods of progress are extremely important.
-They will indicate when a stop can be moved and more importantly to what level it can be moved.
-A resting period will either come as a normal correction or as a horizontal consolidation.
-The stop should be re positioned just above or below the extremes of these periods just as soon as there is an indication that the prior progress is being renewed.
+They will indicate when a stop can be moved and, more importantly, to what level it can be moved.
+A resting period will either be a normal correction or a horizontal consolidation.
+The stop should be re-positioned just above or below the extremes of these periods just as soon as there is an indication that the prior progress is being renewed.
 Don’t be in too much of a hurry on this.
-If you cannot point to some action that clearly indicates the prior move is about to be renewed, you may be setting yourself up to be stopped out by a correction that goes a little farther than you had expected or by the consolidation that ends with an unexpected shakeout or up thrust action.
+Suppose you cannot point to some action that clearly indicates the prior move is about to be renewed.
+In that case, you may be setting yourself up to be stopped by a correction that goes a little farther than you had expected or by the consolidation that ends with an unexpected shakeout or upthrust action.

-X is an aggressive trader and he risks 20% of his account on each trade.
-Y is a conservative trader and she risks 2% of her account on each trade.
+X is an aggressive trader who risks 20% of his account on each trade.
+Y is a conservative trader who risks 2% of her account on each trade.
 Both adopt a trading strategy that wins 50% of the time with an average of 1:2 risk to reward.
-Over the next 10 trades, the outcomes are Lose Lose Lose Lose Lose Lose Win Win Win Win Win.
+Over the next 10 trades, the outcomes are Lose Lose Lose Lose Lose Lose Win Win Win Win-Win.